KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TouchButton by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-TouchButton)

+1. Recommendation: Replace eslintrc by new flat config.
-1. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.
-2. Information: There are updates for 1 dependencie(s):
-   -  jsonpath-plus  5.0.1  →  7.2.0

 ### [MMM-Toulouse-Transports by LoneWanderer-GH](https://github.com/LoneWanderer-GH/MMM-Toulouse-Transports)